claudioAglieriR/MsktHMM/README.md

 Regarding emissions:
 - emission distribution in each state: **multivariate skew-t (Sahu–Dey–Branco, 2003)** using the hierarchical representation and truncated-t expectations.
-- the EM framework uses the C and Fortran code of EMMIXskew, a package for the fitting of mixture of canonical fundamental skew t-distributions.
-EMMIXskew is developed by Sharon X. Lee and Geoffrey J. McLachlan.
+- the EM framework uses the C and Fortran code of EMMIXskew, a package for the fitting of mixture of skew t-distributions.
+EMMIXskew is developed by Geoffrey J. McLachlan and many other researchers.

 This project **does not** vendor or modify `hmmlearn` : `hmmlearn` is installed as a normal dependency via `pip`.